UM-PEPL/HallThruster.jl/docs/src/propellants.md

 HallThruster implements several common Hall thruster propellants, and makes it easy to implement your own.

 !!! note
     HallThruster only supports monatomic gases at this time.
-Support for diatomic propellants, such as iodine, may come in a future release.
+Support for molecular propellants, such as iodine, may come in a future release.

 ## Provided propellants